 “But bosses can pretty much do what they want, that’s what’s so sad”

-These exact words came from a woman pacing up and down a deserted aisle in the supermarket one evening.
+These were the exact words said by a woman pacing up and down a deserted aisle in the supermarket one evening.
 She was on her mobile talking to what seemed to be a colleague, based on the contents of their conversation.
 I didn’t want to eavesdrop but those words spoke volumes about her state of mind and were hard not to hear.

-There was a hopelessness about her comment and her body language that really made me wonder what had happened, specifically.
-I couldn’t very well hang around to listen, but I would have loved to hear more.
+There was a sense of resignation about her comment and her body language that really made me wonder what had happened, specifically.
+I couldn’t really hang around to listen, but I would have loved to hear more.

-As I left the store, I reflected on the power and influence of a leader – for better, for worse.
+As I left the store, I reflected on the impact a leader can have – for better and for worse.

-A leader’s job is largely to operate in such a way that his or her employees can better do their jobs, and when a leader does that effectively, he/she includes and involves the people in question rather than just “doing things his/her own way”.
+A leader’s responsibility is to lead and operate in such a way that his or her employees can better do their jobs.
+When leaders do that effectively, they include and involve the people in question rather than just “doing things their own way”.

 Leadership stripped bare is quite simple: